TomDemeranville/orcid-update-java/README.md

 #Orcid Profile Updater

 This is a java based application can log users in via ORCID OAuth and push new works into their profiles.
 It was built to work with a British Library service called Ethos (http://ethos.bl.uk), but is easily customizable for use with other metadata providers.
-It's BETA as-is software.

 It uses RESTlet on the server side and JQuery/Bootstrap on the client side.
 It will work within GAE or a simple servlet container.

 The ORCiD client library is available at (https://github.com/TomDemeranville/orcid-java-client)

 You can see the full application in action at (http://ethos-orcid.appspot.com/)

+##NEW!!
+Built in reporting for datacentres

+Datacentres can now lookup ORCiD users that have regitered their DOIs or other identifiers.

+I'll make an example live soon

 ##User Journey